Discover Swiss Financial Secrets That Maximize Your Money!

 When you meet one of these requirements, you should be automatically asked to fill a tax return.
 If you are not, you can ask for the ordinary tax assessment before March 31st of the following year.

 If you do not meet these requirements but want to switch to the ordinary tax assessment, you can file an application for that.
 Most people do that to claim tax deductions.
 You must file the application before March 31st of the following year.
+This will also be valid for the following years, you will not be able to switch back later.

 However, it is vital to know that even further deductions with a tax return may not make your taxes lower.
 In fact, some people have switched to doing a full tax return but have increased their taxes.